dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 # Reference Documentation
 [reference-documentation]: #reference-documentation

-A HyperDB hypercore feed typically consists of a sequence of protobuf-encoded messages of either "Entry" or "InflatedEntry" type.
+A hyperdb hypercore feed typically consists of a sequence of protobuf-encoded messages of either "Entry" or "InflatedEntry" type.
 Higher-level protocols may make exception to this, for example by prepending an application-specific metadata message as the first entry in the feed.
 There is sometimes a second